Leandromaro/Java-Design-Patterns/README.md

   - Private constructor to restrict instantiation of the class from other classes.
   - Private static variable of the same class that is the only instance of the class.
   - Public static method that returns the instance of the class, this is the global access point for outer world to get the     instance of the singleton class.

+This guide has taken some examples from [Journaldev](https://www.journaldev.com/1827/java-design-patterns-example-tutorial#singleton-pattern).